mjarosie/flask_blog/README.md

 -SQLAlchemy: Object Relational Mapper for Python.
 -Flask-sqlalchemy: Extension to flask that adds support for SQLAlchemy.
 -flask-migrate: Helps to automatically update database whenever the schema is changed.
+-flask-script: Provides support for writing external scripts in Flask.